How wilds.ai works

 Loading diagram…

-Nine neuroscience-backed memory mechanisms shape what companions recall, forget, and reconsolidate.
+Nine neuroscience-backed memory mechanisms shape what characters recall, forget, and reconsolidate.
 HEXACO personality modulates encoding salience; mood (PAD) + trust shift every turn.

 Loading diagram…

 Two currencies, one valve.
-Credits are the compute fuel — bought via Stripe credit packs, earned by creators whose worlds + companions get played, granted as a 500-credit signup bonus, dripped daily on paid tiers.
+Credits are the compute fuel — bought as credit packs, earned by creators whose worlds + characters get played, granted as a 500-credit starter pack (250 as a guest, the rest on signup), refreshed monthly on paid tiers.
 Every AI action burns credits, mapped to real API cost.

-$WILD is the in-world reward currency.
-It has no direct Stripe purchase path — instead, players bridge their credits into $WILD via a one-way bridge that pulls from the purchased + reward ledgers only.
-Daily-drip, monthly-plan, and signup-bonus credits stay compute-only; they never convert. $WILD never converts back into credits, so the in-world economy stays self-contained.
+The in-world reward currency has no direct purchase path — players bridge their credits into it via a one-way bridge that pulls from the purchased + reward ledgers only.
+Daily-drip, monthly-plan, and signup-bonus credits stay compute-only; they never convert.
+The in-world currency never converts back into credits, so the in-world economy stays self-contained.

 VR is a fourth surface, not a fork